 However, if you happen to already be a university student there are programs you can apply for.
 Just keep up your grades and extracurricular involvement for a good chance at being part of the beneficiaries.

 These scholarships are not offered by specific schools but rather by communities and/ or third parties.

-However, these can range from a few hundred dollars to covering your tuition and part of your living expenses.
+However, these can range from a few hundred dollars to cover your tuition and part of your living expenses.
 Some of these are greatly publicized and open to a large group of the community.
 Others are more private and may only be open to their city or town.

 5. Affiliate scholarships

 This is another fantastic scholarship to look at.
 It is a type of external scholarship available only to students through their affiliation with the company or organization offering it.
-For example, your parents or relatives need to be a member or former member of the organization to be able to qualify for it.
+For example, your parents or relatives need to be a member or former members of the organization to be able to qualify for it.

 A lot of scholarship programs have been put in place by Canadian institutes so that it is easier for students to be able to study in Canada.
 These programs aim to attract more and more international students to continue their studies after secondary school in Canada.

 The programs are open to both local citizens and international students.
 They usually cater for their transportation, feeding, housing, tuition, etc.

 However, they are mostly given to exceptional students with outstanding academic achievements and the highest potential.
 Here, we have written down a list of fully-funded scholarships available in Canada for international students.

 - SFU Canada Graduate and Undergraduate Entrance Scholarships.